Updated: Mar 5

-One of their critical discoveries was the body's behaviour without any gravitational pull.
+One of their critical discoveries was the body's behaviour and response to a lack of gravitational pull.
 In this environment, the body assumes a natural position that minimises the strain on our muscles and organs.

-NASA then took this information and introduced a reclined position in its space shuttles to mitigate the effect of increased G-force during lift off.
+NASA then took this information and developed a reclined seating position in its space shuttles to mitigate the effect of increased G-force during lift off.

-In doing so, their astronauts were placed in a state of weightlessness (by equalising their body weight) and NASA was able to minimise excessive pressure on the human body.
+In doing so, their astronauts were placed in a state of weightlessness - their body weight equalised and NASA was able to minimise excessive pressure on the human body.

 The findings of this research continues to inform engineers across the world in multiple industries from automobiles and airplanes, to office chairs, footwear and bed frames.

 Our adjustable beds take full advantage of this discovery and with just the touch of a button, help you move into a position that mimics the weightless support and pressure-free sensation of floating in space.